draft-js-plugins/draft-js-plugins/CONTRIBUTING.md

 Run `./scripts/publishGithubPages.sh`

 The `build` script renames the .babelrc files of all plugins to avoid issues with the build.
 In the future we might be able to remove this again.

-## Publishing NPM Package as Beta

-Go into the package and run `npm publish --tag beta`